Find Grad Schools

 • Transpose music to alternate keys, or to fit individual styles or purposes.

-Musicians state the following job skills are important in their day-to-day work.
+When polled, Musicians say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.